Documenting the American South Logo

 Edith Warren, August 28, 2002.
 Interview K-0601.

-Facing Flooding: Pitt County after Hurricane Floyd: State congresswoman Edith Warren describes the aftermath of Hurricane Floyd in Pitt County, North Carolina.
+Facing Flooding: Pitt County after Hurricane Floyd: State representative Edith Warren describes the aftermath of Hurricane Floyd in Pitt County, North Carolina.

 Interviewee: Edith Warren Interviewer: Leda Hartman